dimagi/commcare-cloud/hosting_docs/source/changelog/0063-backfill_sms_event_data_for_api_performance.md

 during a code deploy if they have not already been applied.

 ## Details
-To improve the performance of the 'messaging-event' API we have denormalized one of the date fields.
+To improve the performance of the 'messaging-event' API we have denormalized some of the fields.
-This field is already being populated for new data but a command needs to be executed to populate the column for existing data.
+The fields are already being populated for new data but a command needs to be executed to populate the columns for existing data.

 ## Steps to update
 Execute the following command: